 We have gathered some tips on lighting your sewing room.
-Here are some ideas how to optimize the lighting in your sewing space.
+Here are some ideas about how to optimize the lighting in your sewing space.

 Tip #1: Use ambient and natural lighting when possible

 Ambient, and preferably natural, light should be the main source of light in your sewing room.
 Ambient lighting serves as the main source of bright of your room.
 Using white light for the overall brightness of the room makes things more visible and you will find it easier to move around and work on your projects.
 Choose bulbs that let out a bright white light.
 Avoid using yellowish or orange light bulbs because it can add strain and fatigue to your eyes as you work on your projects.

 I've recently moved my own main sewing room to a place in our house where I can get beautiful morning sunlight.
 I find that this helps reduce strain on my eyes, let's me work more comfortably and helps keep my mood up to boot!
 (For one of our most popular article ever, please have a look at: Sew Your Blues Away! – How Sewing Fights Depression.)

 Tip #2: Have task lights on hand

 There are many choices when it comes to task lighting.
 You will need this when sewing and especially if you are into quilting.
 Since quilting has more detailed patterns, it is important to up your task lights.
 It will reduce eye fatigue and exposes the real hues of your materials, especially the fabric you are using.
 Look for companies who sell task lights with high-quality bulbs.
 Never compromise your vision health.